Maidenhead: History

 The antiquary John Leland claimed that the area around Maidenhead's present town centre was a small Roman settlement called Alaunodunum.
 He stated that it had all but disappeared by the end of the Roman occupation.
 Although his source is unknown, there is documented and physical evidence of Roman settlement in the town.
 There are two well known villa sites in the town, one being in the suburb of Cox Green, and the other just west of the town centre on Castle Hill.
-This villa sat on the route of the Camlet Way which was a Roman road linking Silchester (Calleva Atrebatum) and Colchester (Camulodunum) via St Albans (Verulamium) and passes through the present town centre.
+This villa was situated on the route of the Camlet Way which was a Roman road linking Silchester (Calleva Atrebatum) and Colchester (Camulodunum) via St Albans (Verulamium) and passes through the present town centre.
 Remnants of the road have been unearthed at various locations nearby, but its exact route is unclear.

 Maidenhead's name stems from the riverside area where the first "New wharf" or "Maiden Hythe" was built, as early as Saxon times.
 In the year 870, an army of Danes invaded the kingdom of Wessex.
 They disembarked from their longboats by the wharf and ferry crossing at Maidenhead and fought their way overland to Reading where they set up camp and made it their regional power base.
 The area of the present town centre was originally a small Anglo-Saxon town known as "South Ellington".
 The town would have likely developed on the Camlet Way on the site of Alaunodunum as the Bath Road was not re-routed until the 13th century.
 Maidenhead is recorded in the Domesday Book as the settlement of Ellington in the hundred of Beynhurst.

 A wooden bridge was erected across the river in about 1280 to replace the ferry in South Ellington.
 The Great West Road to Reading, Gloucester and Bristol was diverted over the new bridge.
 Previously, it had kept to the north bank and crossed the Thames by ford at Cookham, and the medieval town, later to become Maidenhead grew up on the site of Alaunodunum and South Ellington, between the new bridge and the bottom of Castle Hill.
 Within a few years a new wharf was constructed next to the bridge to replace the old Saxon wharf which needed replacing.
 At this time, the South Ellington name was dropped with the town becoming known as Maidenhythe.
 The earliest record of this name change is in the Bray Court manorial rolls of 1296.